Western Australian state industrial laws (Updated July 2023)

 In WA, the pay rates which apply depend on how you run your business.
 If you run your business with a company or a trust with a company as trustee, the Federal pay rates apply.

 If you run your business as a sole trader or partnership or a trust with an individual as trustee, then state WA laws apply to you.
-The state minimum wage applies as the dairy industry is award free in WA – these are available here
+The dairy industry is covered by the Farm Employees Award as of 1 July 2024.

-The Minimum Conditions of Employment Act lays down a minimum adult weekly rate of pay for a 38 hour week as well as junior rates for employees aged under 21 years and rates for trainees and apprentices which apply unless award rates are higher.
+The Minimum Conditions of Employment Act and the Farm Employees’ Award lay down a minimum adult weekly rate of pay for a 38 hour week as well as junior rates for employees aged under 21 years and rates for trainees and apprentices which apply unless award rates are higher.

 Check the up-to-date minimum wage (inc. junior, trainee and apprentice wages)